microsoft/onnxruntime/docs/tutorials/csharp/csharp-gpu.md

 nav_order: 1
 ---

-# Configure CUDA and cuDNN for ONNX Runtime with C# on Windows 11
+# Configure CUDA and cuDNN for GPU with ONNX Runtime and C# on Windows 11

 {: .no_toc }